exercism/v3/languages/go/info/errors.md

 ## Simple Example

-Errors in Go are explicitely returned by every function that can fail.
+Errors in Go are explicitly returned by every function that can fail.
 The error should always be the last return argument.
 Here for example the function `os.Open` to open a file:

 ```go